-On the label of a quart of motor oil you may see numbers such as 10-40, SAE 30, or 20W-50.
+On the label of a quart of motor oil, you may see numbers such as 10-40, SAE 30, or 20W-50.
 These digits correspond to a set of measurable qualities in the motor oil, one being the viscosity index.
 Viscosity is the oil's resistance to flow.
-The higher viscosity of an oil (or thicker, if you will), the slower it flows.
+The higher viscosity of an oil (or the "thicker" it is, if you will), the slower it flows.
 A lower number refers to thinner, faster-flowing oil.

 Keep in mind that motor oil does differ by brand at times.
 A 5W-30 oil from one brand may be equivalent to a different brand's 10-40 simply because there is a variance in some of the oil's other properties.
 Be sure to ask your local mechanic or a friend that knows cars, and buy a trusted, reputable brand.

 In the early '70s, Amsoil brought the first synthetic automotive motor oil to market, and it's still considered to be one of the better oils for diesel motors.
 As such, a gallon of the Amsoil Synthetic Blend 15W-40 Heavy Duty Motor Oil ($26.40 with $11.84 s&h) is the original synthetic motor oil.
 Later in the decade, Mobil Oil released its first synthetic motor oil, and by the '90s, other major oil companies had joined in.

 While most people will claim that synthetic motor oil blends are better in almost every way, understand that artificial motor oil is also much more expensive.
 In reality, synthetic motor oil does offer better low-temperature flow and better high-temperature resistance, plus leaves close to zero deposits.
 Because synthetic oil flows so much better and penetrates better than regular oils, switching to synthetic oil might reveal leaks you didn't even know your car had.